OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Ensure that the data provided is a valid IP V4 or V6 address.
 2. Ensure that the IP address provided belong to the one of the IP addresses of the identified and trusted applications (the whitelisting come to action here).

-The first validation can be performed using one of this libraries depending on your technologies (libray option is proposed here in order to delegate the managing of the IP address format and leverage battle tested validation function):
+The first validation can be performed using one of this libraries depending on your technologies (library option is proposed here in order to delegate the managing of the IP address format and leverage battle tested validation function):

 * **JAVA:** Method [InetAddressValidator.isValid](http://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/InetAddressValidator.html#isValid(java.lang.String)) from the [Apache Commons Validator](http://commons.apache.org/proper/commons-validator/) library.
 * **.NET**: Method [IPAddress.TryParse](https://docs.microsoft.com/en-us/dotnet/api/system.net.ipaddress.tryparse?view=netframework-4.8) from the SDK.